 The Gaming account funds are externally restricted by the Community Gaming Grants Branch (the "Branch") for the specific programs applied for by the Association and approved by the Branch.
-The grant received for the 2020 fiscal year included \$66,500 which was specifically allocated to the Artistic Canadian Championships, the Trampoline Canadian Championships and the Artistic Western Championships.
-With the COVID-19 health pandemic still ongoing, these events did not occur prior to the reporting date.
-The use of the related funds is restricted by the terms of the gaming grant.
+The grant received for the 2021 fiscal year included \$66,500 which was specifically allocated to the Artistic Canadian Championships, the Trampoline Canadian Championships and the Artistic Western Championships; however, due to the COVID-19 health pandemic these events did not occur prior to the reporting date.
+The events were subsequently held in the current fiscal year, at which time the restricted funds were utilized.